Wishbone Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.

-Wishbone is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Wishbone is a grain-free, plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.